hseager/super-benji/README.md

 ### TODO

+- Mobile fullscreen bug
+- 1 Life left and no upgrades bug
 - Show health on Torx upgrade screen
 - Tidy up UI
 - Maybe so some kind of drops, even just health pickups